danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Operational Considerations

-## Incremental Deployment

-Where a server's hostname can be configured, a motivated network administrator can configure server hostnames to comply with this specification to provide immediate value to supporting clients.

 ## Server Identity Change

-The server's public key is encoded into its domain name.
+This specification effectively encodes the server's public key as part of its identity.
-Changing the public key would also change its domain name -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
-As such an identity change is extremely disruptive, it needs to be avoided.
+Changing the public key would also change the internal representation on clients -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
+As such an identity change is extremely disruptive, changing the server's public key needs to be avoided.

 # Security Considerations